kitabisa/mubeng/README.md

 So, you don't need any extra proxy checking tools out there if you want to do that.

-We also leave it entirely up to user to provide the proxy resources, therefore it's **NOT** under any policy for any use of this tool, but developers assume no liability and are not responsible for any misuse or damage.
-Be responsible for your actions!

 # Installation

 ## Binary